- Spring & Summer 2017 Calendar

 Access to course instructors is an important feature of the program.
 Instructors can be reached by toll free calling within Canada, by fax or by e-mail.
 Instructors also provide written feedback on assignments.

 “It was extremely well organized which allowed me to study at home with confidence.
 Accessible support was also a major factor.”
-Diploma in Ministry Graduate in final evaluation
+Diploma in Ministry Graduate.

 St. Francis Xavier University, a small liberal arts university founded in 1853, is proud of its strong Catholic heritage.
 StFX is recognized nationally and internationally for leadership in community service.
 It has a proven reputation in the field of adult education and distance delivery programming.